aknurkappar/google-solutions-1/README.md

       npm install

+After that, your directory will be replenished with the following folders:

+      .angular/
+      node_modules/            folder with all necessary libraries

 PROJECT START
 -------------
 After completing all the steps in the instructions, you can start the project using the following command: